joecarl/rcontext/README.md

 // Add an entity in creation mode const ent3 = ctx.createObject('mySet1', { name: 'My entity 3' });

-// Generate the composite request object, which will include all the necessary information for the server to update the remote data.
+// Generate the composite request object, which will include all the necessary
+// information for the server to update the remote data.
-// In this case, it will contain information to create `ent3` and update the `name property` of `ent2`. const requests = ctx.buildRequests();
+// In this case, it will contain information to create `ent3` and update the
+// `name` property of `ent2`.
+const requests = ctx.buildRequests();

 // Send the generated object to the server and handle the information there